jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/10-Techvolution-ANP.md

 - Foreword
 - Introduction

-- Chapter 1 - The Rules of the Game
+- Chapter 1 - Earth is Chessboard - Here Are The Rules of the Game
    - Application -

-- Chapter 2 - What Life Is - The Creator of Life
+- Chapter 2 - What Life Is - The Creator of Players
    - Application -

-- Chapter 3 - What Evolution Is - The Editor of Life
+- Chapter 3 - What Evolution Is - The Editor of Players
    - Application -

 - Chapter 4 - The History of Life's Evolution